Louisiana’s Democratic governor signs abortion ban into law

 BATON ROUGE, La.
 (AP) — Louisiana’s Democratic governor signed a ban on abortion as early as six weeks of pregnancy Thursday, a move that puts him squarely in line with the leaders of other conservative Southern states while provoking anger from members of his own party.

 With his signature, Gov. John Bel Edwards made Louisiana the fifth state to enact a law prohibiting abortion when a fetal heartbeat is detected, joining Mississippi, Kentucky, Ohio and Georgia.
-Alabama’s gone further, outlawing virtually all abortions .
+Alabama’s gone further, outlawing virtually all abortions.

 Louisiana’s law doesn’t contain exceptions for pregnancies from rape or incest.